SWFSC/CruzPlot/cran-comments.md

 * "Possibly mis-spelled words in DESCRIPTION: DAS"

-DAS is the name of a specific data format, and has an associated webpage reference in the Decription
+DAS is the name of a specific data format, and has an associated webpage reference in the Description

 ## Downstream dependencies
 No downstream dependencies